AndrewBubnov/jaunte/readme.md

 `const coffee = useDrinkStore(store => store.coffee);`

+In case of using selector functions to derive data from store, only this specific component (and components, getting computed values) re-rendered, so this way is preferred in performance context.
 You can create as many stores as you need to separate data and logic.

 And finally, to persist store values to browser local storage, first `create` argument